Faculty Volunteer Appointments

 Volunteers are eligible for benefits including library privileges and parking permits, if eligible.
 The volunteers should take the faculty appointment form to the respective location to verify this benefits eligibility.
 The volunteer will receive details in Essentials for Faculty Volunteers included in their appointment letter.

 Volunteer Appointment Procedures

-- The volunteer will need a copy of the form to receive complimentary parking, if eligible, and library privileges.
-The appointment letter will include a link to Essentials for Faculty Volunteers providing details of the appointment.
+- Faculty Affairs will send the appointment letter to the faculty volunteer.
+The appointment letter will include a link to Essentials for Faculty Volunteers providing further details of the appointment and privileges.